 Although popular among Polish conservatives, PiS sparks heated and polarizing public debate among moderate political and civil society groups.
-PiS's attempt to pass an abortion ban in late 2016 (see Sex and Gender) was especially controversial, tighten control over state media, and limit judicial independence.
+PiS's attempt to pass an abortion ban in late 2016 (see Sex and Gender) was especially controversial, sparking mass protests throughout Poland.
+Although the government ultimately withdrew the ban.
+PiS has recently taken authoritarian other measures to curtail reproductive riahts. regulate freedom of speech and assembly.

+tighten control over state media, and limit judicial independence.

 Supporters argue PiS's actions represent a broader desire among Poles to return to traditional Catholic values they believe will preserve the Polish nation.
-Conversely, opposition groups accuse the government of subverting democracy.
-Among PiS's critics, the most prominent and vocal is the center-right Civic Platform (PO) party, which led Poland's government from 2007-15 (see History and Myth) and is currently the 2nd largest party in the Sejm.
+Conversely, opposition groups POLITICAL & SOCIAL RELATIONS accuse the government of subverting democracy.
+Among PiS's critics, the most prominent and vocal is the center-right Civic Platform (PO) party, which led Poland's government from 2007-15 (see History and Myth) and is currently the second-largest party in the Sejm.
 In 2014-2019, prominent PO member and current PM Donald Tusk served two terms as President of the European Council, the body responsible for setting the EU's political direction and priorities.